gsage/engine/README.md

   },
 }
 ```
 It means that entity has movement component, which is managed by installed movement system and also has render component which means that it is displayed on the scene.

+During the game loop, engine iterates all installed systems and calls update for each.
+Each systems updates all it's component on each game loop.

 # Linux build instructions